kampfire-dev/bulkify/README.md

 ## Key Features

+- **Streaming First**: Uses async generators to stream results, allowing you to process data as it arrives.
+This is especially useful for large datasets and memory efficiency.
 - **Efficient Bulk Operations**: Supports both bulk queries and mutations to handle large datasets efficiently.
 - **TypeScript Support**: Fully compatible with TypeScript for enhanced development experience.
 - **Lightweight Design**: Minimal dependencies ensure that the package is lightweight and fast.